cristalsung/spoonacular-widgets/readme.txt

 = Where can I read more detailed instructions? =

-Take a look at [this blog post](https://spoonacular.com/blog/spoonacular-widgets-for-wordpress).
+Take a look at the [spoonacular recipe widgets for word press](https://spoonacular.com/blog/spoonacular-widgets-for-wordpress) blog post.

 == Screenshots ==